Blackberries from the Wilder Kaiser mountains

 The blackberry harvest

 The aromatic fruits are harvested with a special tool that resembles a comb.
 Hence the name “Blaubeer-Kamm” and “Heidelbeer-Rechen”, also known as “Riffel”, “Raffel” and “Schwoazbearkampe” in the local dialect.
-The “teeth” of the comb strip off the berries, which are then collected in a container underneath.
+The “teeth” of the comb strip off the berries and these are then collected in a container underneath.

 A true superfood

-An additional plus: the small wild berries are low in calories and sugar – and are therefore often found in recipes for losing weight.
+An additional plus: the small wild berries are low in calories and sugar – and can therefore often be found in recipes for losing weight.

 A special treat for the palate: “Schwarzbeernockerln”

-Today, cranberry dumplings are a popular dessert in late summer and early autumn and can be found on many a menu, from simple country inns to upmarket restaurants.
+Today, blackberry dumplings are a popular dessert in late summer and early fall and can be found on many a menu, from simple country inns to upscale restaurants.

 And now to the recipe: